-- At its Annual General Meeting in June 2018 the London Councils Leaders' Committee committed to revise its priorities through to 2022.
+- 1. At its Annual General Meeting in June 2018 the London Councils Leaders' Committee committed to revise its priorities through to 2022.
 The new Chair of London Councils commenced a process at that meeting of identifying key areas of priority for Leaders and worked with Executive members to develop these further.
-These were discussed at various meetings of the Executive during the autumn and early winter of 2018/19 and were also the subject of consideration by Leaders at various meetings over a similar period as well. - The outcome of that exercise is a series of 46 specific pledges across seven key policy areas that London's borough Leaders have jointly agreed to work on together to deliver.
-These priorities - entitled 'Our Pledges to Londoners' - are set out at Appendix A.
+These were discussed at various meetings of the Executive during the autumn and early winter of 2018/19 and were also the subject of consideration by Leaders at various meetings over a similar period as well.
+A close to final package was agreed by Leaders in December 2018. - 2.
+The outcome of that exercise was a series of 46 specific pledges across seven key policy areas that London's borough Leaders jointly agreed to work on together to deliver.
+These priorities entitled 'Our Pledges to Londoners' are set out at Appendix A. Leaders' Committee is invited to agree three pledges formally.